KNIKO20/financeapp/README.md

-# FinazApp
+# FinanzApp

-**FinazApp** is a personal finance tracking application built using **Flask**, **SQLite**, and **HTML/CSS**.
+**FinanzApp** is a personal finance tracking application built using **Flask**, **SQLite**, and **HTML/CSS**.
 This project is still under construction and aims to allow users to manage and track their financial transactions, categorize expenses, and get a summary of their finances.

 ## Features
 - **Add Transactions**: Users can add new transactions with details such as date, category, amount, and description.